MoniMurray/piano-teacher/README.md

 ![](/assets/images/README-screenshots/Lessons-page.png)

-This section is valuable to the user as they will be able to easily identify both the lessons provided for Adults and the lessons provided for Children, the duration of those lessons and what they cover.
+This section is valuable to the user as they will be able to easily identify both the lessons provided for Adults and the lessons provided for Children, the duration of those lessons and what they cover and the cost of lessons for Term 1.

 The images on the Lessons page appear in a row on a large screen view, and appear in a column in mid- and small screen view.